-Donnie Dunagan provided the of Disney's beloved deer for the 1942 film during his brief stint as a child actor.
-He went on to become a highly decorated U.S. Marine!
+During his brief stint as a child actor, Donnie Dunagan provided the voice of Disney's beloved deer for the 1942 film.
+He went on to become a highly decorated U.S. Marine.

-Former teen pop star Mandy Moore voiced the princess with 70-foot long hair, who was also the first Disney princess to have supernatural powers.
+Former teen pop star Mandy Moore voiced the princess with 70-foot long hair, who was also the first Disney royal to have supernatural powers.
 Natalie Portman was also considered for the role.

 Angelina Jolie may have played the iconic role in Maleficent, but before her it was all about Eleanor Audley.
 Eleanor was also the voice behind the evil stepmother Lady Tremaine in Cinderella.